-F. Conventional Subdivision Plan: Residential subdivision in which the Parent Lot is divided into house lots and streets, with the only open space typically being undevelopable wetlands, steep slopes, floodplains, and stormwater management areas.
+F. Conventional Subdivision Plan: Residential subdivision in which the Parent Lot is divided into single family dwelling and/or duplex dwelling lots and streets, with the only open space being Unbuildable Land, typically being undevelopable wetlands, steep slopes, floodplains, and stormwater management areas.

-G. Density or Maximum Density: The maximum number of house lots into which a parcel may realistically be subdivided under restrictions in the underlying zoning district.
-For purposes of calculating Maximum Density under a Conventional Subdivision Plan, applicant shall prepare, and the Planning Board shall decide whether to accept results of, either:
+G. Density or Maximum Density: The maximum number of single family dwelling and/or duplex dwelling lots into which a parcel may realistically be subdivided under restrictions in the underlying zoning district.
+For purposes of determining Maximum Density under a Conventional Subdivision Plan, applicant shall prepare, and the Planning Board shall approve a Yield Plan with the same number of single family dwelling and/or duplex dwelling lots as the proposed Conservation Subdivision.